 Rome is an open-air museum.
 Its monuments, squares, and buildings give us the dimension of what was one of the greatest empires in the world, connecting Europe, Africa, and Asia.
 To visit these places is to experience one of the most important chapters in the history of humanity.

 But visiting Rome is not only a trip to the past.
 It is an adventure through the flavors of one of the most appreciated cuisines in the world.
-From classic pastas to contemporary dishes, one can eat very well in the Italian capital.
-To make the most of your trip and enjoy the best of Italian culture, you should plan a Rome itinerary from 3 to 5 days, and for that, we’ve prepared this essential list of things to do in Rome for your first time in the city.
+From classic pasta to contemporary dishes, one can eat very well in the Italian capital.
+To make the most of your trip and enjoy the best of Italian culture, you should plan a Rome itinerary for 3 to 5 days, and for that, we’ve prepared this essential list of things to do in Rome for your first time in the city.

 Eat like a Roman in Osterias and Trattorias

-Cacio e Pepe, on the other hand, is a sauce with few items: pecorino cheese, salt, and freshly grated black pepper.
+Cacio e Pepe, on the other hand, is a sauce with a few items: pecorino cheese, salt, and freshly grated black pepper.
 Apparently simple, its secret is to harmonize the ingredients so that the sauce has the right consistency.
 But Romans don’t live on pasta alone; other classic dishes to try in the city are artichoke preparations such as Carciofi alla Romana or Carciofi alla Giudia (the fried version).

 Where to eat in Rome?

 These and other dishes are easily found in osterias, trattorias, and ristorantes.
 But there are significant differences between these places.
 The origin of the osterias dates back to the time of the pilgrims, who stopped at rustic roadside establishments to rest and eat.
 Simplicity remains the essence of osterias, with few tables, a small menu, and family-owned.

 The ristorantes are more refined places, with a well-prepared menu and more formal service.
 The trattorias have a less formal atmosphere than the ristorantes and a more varied menu than osterias.